 01 of 10

 02 of 10

 Artemisia are such decorative foliage plants, that it’s easy to forget their wonderful scent.
 But one brush against the leaves and you’ll understand why artemisia are such mainstays in the making of perfumes.
-Two to try are: Southernwood (Artemisia abrotanum) and Wormwood (Artemtsia absinthium).
+Two to try are Southernwood (Artemisia abrotanum) and Wormwood (Artemisia absinthium).

 03 of 10

 Basil is usually thought of as a culinary herb, but a listing of basil varieties tells you immediately that basil is a fragrant herb of limitless variety: 'Spicy Globe,' Cinnamon,' 'Lemon,' 'Lime.'
 'Thai,' 'Greek,' 'Cuban'...
 It's hard not to devour as much basil as you can grow, but basil can also be a fragrant ingredient in potpourri.

 Lavender is a wonderful all-around herb; beautiful to look at, wonderfully fragrant, good for cooking and a deer deterrent.
 It can be difficult to grow in some areas because it does not like wet winters.
 However, there are many varieties to choose from and most gardeners can find one that will acclimate to their garden.
 It's worth the effort of experimenting.Continue to 5 of 10 below.

 05 of 10

 It's doubtful most people would enjoy the taste of mint so much if it weren’t so aromatic.
 You don’t need to ingest mint leaves to sense the taste--that’s how fragrant they are.
 And like lemons, mint has a clean, astringent smell.
 However, this is another plant that travels far and wide, by rhizomes.
 You could always use it as a lawn alternative or between the cracks of pavers, and enjoy the fragrance as you mow.